Pinpoint tests of suspension

 No

 Inspect the rear suspension components for wear or damage.
-Install new elements if necessary.
-See Section 204-02 for more information.
+Install new components if necessary.
+Refer to Section 204-02 for additional information.

 STATES